Dorian-MB/nvim/README.md

 if you need to re-install / update you can use `:MasonInstallAll` (then U to update if needed)

 ### Install treesitter syntax
-Restart Neovim and install the treesitter syntax
+Restart Neovim and install the treesitter syntax <br>
+Exemple :
 ```
 :TSInstall python
 ```